cite-architecture/citebinaryimage/guide/iiif-reqs/index.md

 Each of these requests has the optional parameters to specify a width, or a maximum width or height, and a caption.
-Here is the requests for embedded images, followed by their output:
+Here are the requests for embedded images, followed by their output: